johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   commentary: |
     I only have one question about this song: is this an advert for Nike?

-    This is fun, likeable song, but it's no showstopper.
+    This is fun, likeable song, but it’s no showstopper.

 - country: "Russia"
   song: "Flame Is Burning"